CSCfi/csc-user-guide/GETTING_STARTED.md

-# Setting up a development environment on Windows
+# Getting started on contributing to Docs using command line tools

-The procedure described in this file aims to set up the necessary tools on Windows to support [a basic command line workflow](CONTRIBUTING.md#making-pull-requests-on-the-command-line) without the need for a system administrator account.
+The procedure described in this file aims to set up the necessary tools on Windows without the need for a system administrator account.
+However, the [simple Git workflow example](#a-simple-git-workflow-example) that follows the Windows-specific instructions doesn't make any particular assumptions on the operating system used.

-For beginners, [a simple Git workflow example](#a-simple-git-workflow-example) is described.
+## Setting up a development environment on Windows

 **Before starting, make sure you have a secure place to store a passphrase for an SSH key you'll be creating.
 A password manager called _KeePass 2_ will be used for that in this tutorial.**

-## Conda
+### Conda

 A Python program called _MkDocs_ is used to generate the Docs CSC website from documentation files written in a markup language called _Markdown_.
 To run a local development server for an instant preview of your work, MkDocs and all the software it depends on&mdash;all the way to Python itself&mdash;needs to be available on your computer.
 This is conveniently accomplished with a package and environment management system called _Conda_.

-### Installation
+#### Installation

 1. Download a minimal installer for Conda, called _Miniconda_, from [docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
 Scroll down to _Windows installers_ and on the row _Python 3.8_, click the hyperlink "Miniconda3 Windows 64-bit".